RyanJarv/ryanjarv.github.io/_posts/sar/2024-05-06-sar-4-bypassing-session-expirations-and-revocations.md

 Additionally, the subsequent session credentials would have no longer been associated with the original EC2 instance and no longer would have had any EC2 context data associated with the session.
 For example, a Service Control Policy that [restricts our use of IMDS credentials](https://aws.amazon.com/blogs/security/how-to-use-policies-to-restrict-where-ec2-instance-credentials-can-be-used-from/) using `ec2:SourceInstanceARN` would not effectively restrict these resulting context-less session credentials, even if the instance was shutdown or the instance profile detached.

-### Eluding Role Session Revocation
+### Bypassing Role Session Revocation

-*Previously, sessions assuming their own role in a short loop would elude Role session revocation.*
+*Previously, sessions assuming their own role in a short loop would bypass Role session revocation.*

 **Note:** See the [Updated Revocation Behavior](#updated-revocation-behavior) for why this does not work anymore.